erichlin1/aa-open/projects/world-of-combat/README.md

 1. Create a `Character` class which is the parent of `Player` and `Enemy` classes
-2. Create an `Enemy` class which performs actions on a cooldown timer
+2. Create an `Enemy` class which performs actions on a cooldo wn timer
 3. Fill in the appropriate code gaps (look at the test specs) until you see the goblin scratching its nose every 3 seconds
 4. Implement the ability for the goblin to move to a different room on a